Adopted: not an adjective, but a verb

 The first one clearly describes an action.
-We (the parents) made that choice.
+We (the parents) made the choice to adopt.

-The other describes a person.
+The other describes the child.
 It creates a label.
-Our children (who did not participate in that choice) are assigned the descriptor adopted.
+Our children (who did not participate in the choice) are assigned the descriptor adopted.

 So, the question becomes, do our children need this label?

 The answer is no. They are quite simply our children.
 If I’m going to assign my children an adjective, then I choose spunky, spirited, magical, willful, curious to name a few.
 These are true attributes of my children and who they are as evolving human beings.

 Michelle Madrid-Branch, a public speaker and author on the subject of adoption has said her children were “delivered into her life via adoption.”